Best instant access savings accounts for the over 50s UK 2023

 Maximum investment £10,000,000

-Whatever your age, an instant access savings account can be a great way to earn interest on your cash while keeping the flexibility to get your hands on it if you need it, for example if unexpected costs arise.
+Whatever your age, an instant access savings account can be a great way to earn interest on your cash having the flexibility to get your hands on it if you need it.
+It’s always good to have some ready cash in an account in case you get an unexpected bill.

 An instant access savings account specifically for the over 50s may be suitable for you if there are particular features or rewards that meet your needs.
 But otherwise, it’s worth bearing in mind that wider savings market will usually offer instant access accounts with a better interest rate.